Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Acknowledgments

 \section{Acknowledgments}

 Both authors acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
 Part of this work was done while LB was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester on \textit{Geometric Aspects of Nonlinear Partial Differential Equations} in 2022, supported by the Swedish Research Council under grant no. 2016-06596.
+Most of this work was done while LB was affiliated with the Hausdorff Center for Mathematics at the University of Bonn.